“PET-Globe” Demo

 From cylindrical to spherical projection by a stored displacement map.

-(Notably, this 8-bit byte offset is ideal for indexed addressing.
-I would have loved to make this 40 × 40, but this would have resulted in some 12-bit offset, totally ruining our 8 + 3 bits lookup scheme.)
+(This 8-bit byte offset is strikingly ideal for indexed addressing.
+I would have loved to make this 40 × 40, but this would have resulted in some 12-bit offsets, a total ruin to our 8 + 3 bits lookup scheme.)

 Sampling